Yinghao-Li/MUBen/README.md

 and store them as `train.csv`, `valid.csv`, and `test.csv` files.
 `mask=1` indicates the existence informative label at the position and `mask=0` indicates missing label.
 You can check the prepared datasets included in our program for reference.
-You are recommended to put the dataset files in the `<project root>/data/file/<dataset name>` directory, but you can of course choose your favorite location and specify the `--data_folder` argument.
+You are recommended to put the dataset files in the `./data/file/<dataset name>` directory, but you can of course choose your favorite location and specify the `--data_folder` argument.

 The `.csv` files should be accompanied by a `meta.json` file within the same directory.
 It stores some constant dataset properties, *e.g.*, `task_type` (classification or regression), `n_tasks`, or `classes` (`[0,1]` for all our classification datasets).